 Puzzle Forge 2 - Match 3 with a Twist

 To create a more interesting match 3 game, they decided to do away with the majority of random chance.
 You place the blocks or in this case, ores.
-Two ores plus a material creates that material.
-Three materials creates a weapon.
-Three ores creates a better ore.
-There isn’t sliding, or blocks constantly falling, just placing ore and making weapons to give to customers.
+Two ores plus a material create that material.
+Three materials create a weapon.
+Three ores create a better one.
+There isn’t sliding or blocks constantly falling, just placing ore and making weapons to give to customers.

 At the beginning of the day, a handful of colorful characters will come to the shop and request certain items.
 Perhaps they want an iron sword, or a bronze shovel.
 It’s all very simple to create, with the only part you need to keep in mind that once a weapon is made, you can’t use that space for 60 turns as the space is ‘hot.’
 Make a handful of weapons, pass them to customers, get paid in points and gold.
 It seems a bit too easy at first.

 Until the kicker that ramps the difficulty up comes into play: at the end of the day any leftover on the board is still there the next day.
 The sword you made just to get rid of some materials, that bit of bronze you didn’t get to use, that gem you placed but had nothing to socket it into, it all starts creating blockades.
 The iron shovel you made by mistake suddenly starts to become the greatest threat to victory.

 To make matters slightly more complicated, as the game goes on they start to request more complicated things.
 If they want it enchanted, the ore must be placed on the tile that is glowing purple first.
 If they want it with gems, it must have a gem nearby.
 Make a mistake, and the weapon just hangs out in the forge, praying you get someone who wants it later down the line to create some room.